 CELEBRATING 110 YEARS - IN 2016

-Mr. Hubbard was looking forward to retirement.
-Bill Beall of Duncanville joined Wellington State in 1976 as a director and vice president.
+Mr. Hubbard was looking forward to retirement and Bill Beall of Duncanville joined the bank in 1976 as a director and vice president.
 He was elected president in 1977 and Mr. Hubbard remained as President Emeritus until he retired in August 1978 after 24 years of service to the bank and community.

 Bill Beall resigned in October 1981 and accepted a position with Western National Bank in Amarillo.
 Billy F. Moseley, who had been with Wellington State as executive vice president and director since March 1978, was elected president in November 1981.

-The 21st Century brought new technology to the institution with new banking medians such as debit cards, phone banking, internet banking, imaged bank statements, and mobile banking.
-The Canadian and Childress Banking Centers both moved into new facilities with all the latest in modern technology.
+The 21st Century brought new technology to the institution with new banking medians such as debit cards, mobile banking, internet banking, automatic teller machines, and imaged bank statements.
+The Canadian Banking Center moved into a new building February 2006 and Childress Banking Center moved into a new building July 2010.

-The current ownership group celebrated twenty-five years of ownership on December 7th, 2015.
-On January 6, 2016, one hundred and ten years will have passed since the bank was formed by the vision of fourteen men wanting to serve the people of this farming and ranching area.
-Today, those same visions are the backbone of our institution with 90 employees serving you, our customers, at convenient locations across Texas.
+The current ownership group celebrated twenty-six years of ownership on December 7th, 2016.
+On January 6, 2017, one hundred and eleven years will have passed since the bank was formed by the vision of fourteen men wanting to serve the people of this farming and ranching area.
+Today, those same visions are the backbone of our institution with over 100 employees serving you, our customers, at convenient locations across Texas.
 The board, officers, and employees thank the citizens of this area for their business and if you are not a customer, what are you waiting for, come meet the friendly people at WSB and let our service win you over.
-Looking toward the future, Wellington State Bank will continue working as our founders did…serving our customers and communities while making a good bank better.
+Looking toward the future, Wellington State Bank will continue working as our founders did…..serving our customers and communities while making a good bank better.